Label

 Modify

-Select the Modify tool and pick a label to move or rotate the label, or to edit its properties such as text size.
+You can move the label, rotate the label, and edit the label properties such as text size.

 Note: Often the text attributes of the label are fixed.
 To change the attributes, you have to fix the label and/or the text type.
 See P&ID Custom Labels.